GDG-OnCampus-BU/landing-page-WIP/.github/pull_request_template.md

 - [ ] Linted the code using ESLint (`npx eslint . --ext .js,.jsx,.ts,.tsx`)
 - [ ] This code is best you could write in terms of quality (we don't mind even if its bad :P)
 - [ ] You have attached the screenshot of visible chnages in GUI, if any
+- [ ] You have no merge conflicts, you have pulled and rebased your PR branch.